BHP announces spin-off plan, no share buyback for now

-MELBOURNE/LONDON The world's biggest mining company, BHP Billiton, announced plans to spin off businesses worth an estimated $16 billion, most of them acquired in a 2001 merger, to focus on its most profitable activities.
+MELBOURNE/LONDON The world's biggest mining company, BHP Billiton (BHP.AX)(BLT.L), announced plans to spin off businesses worth an estimated $16 billion, most of them acquired in a 2001 merger, to focus on its most profitable activities.

 But it held off on a share buyback, disappointing investors who had hoped to receive around $5 billion.
 BHP's London-listed shares fell 4.5 percent on Tuesday.